The Last Castle

 Was his decision to bail on the company right or wrong?
 Only time will tell.

-Big Auto vs. Tesla and the Pace of Innovation
+Big Auto vs. Tesla

 9 years.
 It’s a long time in the real world.
 And an eternity in the tech world.
 That is how long of a head start Tesla has had on big auto makers like GM, Ford, and Chrysler.
 That is why I couldn’t help but smile a bit when CNBC wrote about the Tesla competitor the new Ford Mach-E coming in early 2021.